How Much You’re Really Paying in Property Taxes

 10 Highest State Property Taxes

-Following are the 10 states in which you’ll pay the highest property tax rates.
+The following are the 10 states in which you’ll pay the highest property tax rates.
 These numbers reflect the average tax rates for each state — your effective tax rate will vary based on your property’s value.
 Here are 10 states with the highest property tax rates:

 10 Lowest State Property Taxes